TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 ..  warning::
     No automatic quoting or escaping is done for the condition and true/false part.
-Extension authors need to ensure proper quoting for each part or use API calls doing the quoting, for example the :php:`TYPO3\CMS\Core\Database\Query\Expression\CompositeExpression` or
+Extension authors need to ensure proper quoting for each part or use API calls for doing the quoting, for example the :php:`TYPO3\CMS\Core\Database\Query\Expression\CompositeExpression` or
     :ref:`ExpressionBuilder calls <database-expression-builder-basic-comparisons>`.